-The UW eScience Institute is excited to announce its second offering of the Data Science for Social Good summer program.
+Program Overview – The UW eScience Institute is excited to announce the third offering of the Data Science for Social Good summer program.

 In reviewing the proposals, we will be looking for projects with well-defined deliverables that clearly articulate how the DSSG can help advance your project.

-This program is sponsored in part by grants from Microsoft and an emerging campus-wide initiative at UW called Urban@UW.
+This program is sponsored in part by Urban@UW and Microsoft.

-March 16th, 10am: 1-hour information session, Data Science Studio Meeting Room
+January 6th, 11am: 1-hour information session, Data Science Studio Meeting Room, [dssg_information_slides]

 The Project Lead is expected to submit the project proposal.
 Together with the Data Scientists, the Project Leads will co-manage the student teams.
 The Project Lead will bear primary responsibility for project design and execution throughout the summer.
 The Data Scientists will provide guidance on methods, technologies, and best practices in extracting knowledge from large, noisy, and/or heterogeneous datasets, as well as general software engineering.
 Student responsibilities will vary from project to project, but their role may include developing code, selecting methods, conducting analyses, contributing to design, and incorporating stakeholder perspectives into the project.
 The project team may also include external mentors and stakeholders as appropriate.